pratikghule5/JavaScript/Angular.md

 entryComponents are used to register components for offline computation in a module.
 These components are referenced here as they not referenced anywhere else in HTML template.
 Declarations are used to make Directives(components, pipes etc.) in a specific module.

 **Methods of improving the performance**

-1.Using AoT Compilation.
+1.Using AoT Compilation.\
-2.Using OnPush Change Detection Strategy.
+2.Using OnPush Change Detection Strategy.\
-3.Using Pure Pipes.
+3.Using Pure Pipes.\
-4.Unsubscribe from Observables.
+4.Unsubscribe from Observables.\
-5.Lazy Loading.
+5.Lazy Loading.\
-6.Use trackBy option for For Loop.
+6.Use trackBy option for For Loop.\
-7.Avoid computation in template files.
+7.Avoid computation in template files.\
-8.Usage of Web Workers.
+8.Usage of Web Workers.\

 https://www.xenonstack.com/blog/performance-optimization-in-angular

 **Secure Angular Application**

-1.Prevent an application from Cross-Site Scripting (XSS) 2.Use Route guards when required.
+1.Prevent an application from Cross-Site Scripting (XSS)\
+2.Use Route guards when required.\
-3.Implement CSP (Content Security Policies).
+3.Implement CSP (Content Security Policies).\
-4.Do not use DOM's APIs directly.
+4.Do not use DOM's APIs directly.\
-5.Prevent CSRF (Cross-site request forgery).
+5.Prevent CSRF (Cross-site request forgery).\
-6.Prevent Cross-Site Script Inclusion (XSSI).
+6.Prevent Cross-Site Script Inclusion (XSSI).\
-7.Keep current with the latest Angular library releases 8.Don't modify your copy of Angular	Private.
+7.Keep current with the latest Angular library releases.\
+8.Don't modify your copy of Angular	Private.\
-9.Avoid Angular APIs marked in the documentation as "Security Risk
+9.Avoid Angular APIs marked in the documentation as "Security Risk".\

+**What are template statement in Angular?**
+Template statements are methods or properties that you can use in your HTML to respond to user events.\
+With template statements, your application can engage users through actions such as displaying dynamic content or submitting forms.

+**How to send object in router params?**

+this.router.navigateByUrl('/authenticate/username', {
+    state: {user: new User(), foo: 'bar'}
+});

+**what is the intercpetor interface ?** interface HttpInterceptor {
+  intercept(req: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>>
+}